How to Write the Coalition Application Essay 2019-20

 These are just five ideas.
 Variations on these questions are great too!
 The point is to unlock your students’ sense of themselves, and to encourage them to be creative with their own back story.

-How to write the Coalition Application essay
+How to Write the Coalition Application Essay

 In this section, we’ll look at the Coalition Application essay prompts in more detail and look at what the questions are really asking of students.